A quick travel guide about the best things to do in Wollongong, Australia.

 Any city that has its own beach is automatically a superior city in my eyes.

 Wollongong even has two beaches, both with long stretches of soft sand and fun, refreshing waves.

 (If you’re interested in learning how to surf, Australian Surf Tours is the best local company to take lessons with.
-They offer hourly lessons as well as a one-week surf camp, a two-week surf camp, and a four-week surf development course for those who really want to improve their surfing.)
+They offer hourly lessons as well as a two-week surf camp, and a four-week surf development course for those who really want to improve their surfing.)

 2. Dine Out In A Restaurant

-Australia is a very multicultural country, and the city is full of amazing international food choices.
+Australia is a very multicultural country, and this coastal city is full of amazing international food choices.

 There are plenty of Thai and Indian Restaurants on Kiera Street, and you can easily find good Turkish kebabs and falafel wraps for a cheap meal.